Hamburg (horse): Racing career

 At two, Hamburg carried 129 pounds in the Double Event, Flash, and Autumn Stakes, 132 in the Electric Handicap, 134 pounds in the Congress Hall, and in the Great Eastern, he was loaded with 135 pounds.
 Some of his better rivals carried almost as much, but these weights were, and remain, very high, especially for a juvenile horse.
 On the Hall of Fame site, it states that Hamburg “carried the highest weights ever by a juvenile.”

 Hamburg was so eager to race, his rapid breaks often caused the official starter's ability to be questioned.
 Tod Sloan, the Hall of Fame jockey who rode him and hundreds of other horses, many of whom were highly regarded, said, "Hamburg was the only great horse I ever rode."

-In December 1897, Madden sold Hamburg for $40,000 to Marcus Daly, the copper magnate, who turned him over to his trainer, Billy Lakeland.
-(Even so, Madden thought so much of Hamburg, he named his farm in Lexington, Kentucky Hamburg Place after him.)
-Marcus Daly, one of three men called the Copper Kings, maintained the Bitter Root Stock Farm in Hamilton, Montana but kept Hamburg in the East at his trainers facilities.
-At age three, Hamburg won for Daly as he'd won for Madden.
+In December 1897, Madden sold Hamburg for $40,001 to Marcus Daly, the copper magnate, who turned him over to his trainer, Billy Lakeland.
+(Even so, Madden thought so much of Hamburg, he named his farm in Lexington, Kentucky, Hamburg Place after him.)
+Marcus Daly, one of three men known as Montana's Copper Kings, maintained the Bitter Root Stock Farm in Hamilton, Montana, but kept Hamburg in the East at his trainers facilities.
+At age three, Hamburg won for Daly as he had won for Madden.
 In the Realization Stakes, he beat Plaudit, the winner of the 1898 Kentucky Derby.
 In the Brighton Cup, he bested the Brooklyn and Parkway Stakes winner, Howard Mann.